CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

 1. Configure Azure Virtual Desktop workspaces

-### Task 1: Prepare AD DS domain and the Azure subscription for deployment of an Azure Virtual Desktop host pool
+### Task 1: Prepare Microsoft Entra DS domain and the Azure subscription for deployment of an Azure Virtual Desktop host pool

 1. Within the Bastion session to **az140-dc-vm11**, start **Windows PowerShell ISE** as administrator.